 Marbled Glass Art Deco Saturn Pendant Lamp

-Materials: Salmon coloured marbled/veined crystal glass.
-Chromed metal (iron).
+Materials: Salmon coloured marbled/veined crystal glass globe, Saturn style.
+Chromed metal lid (iron).
+Chrome rod and canopy.
 Brass and porcelain socket.

 Rod Length: 60 cm / 23.62’’